pianonate/simulation/README.md

-#Simulation - learning scala the fun way
+#simulation - learning scala the fun way
 I'm using this game simulation to teach myself to code in scala.
 Check it out if you're new to scala and you may find something interesting to you.